AndieWill510/tinydoor/Options/040-positive-is-not-the-point.md

 The old phrase was Positive Mental Attitude.

-Tiny Door needs a sharper translation:
+Tiny Door needs a better way:

 > protect access to options under stress.